JCentercreation/javiercarrilloblog.com/_posts/2022-06-15-SwiftActors.markdown

 }
 </code></pre>

 The code above solves our problem, but what if we need to share the mutable state between different executions?
 Definitely we need a tool that allows us to synchronize those mutable states.
-This is when I really would like to introduce the Actors to you.
+This is when I really would like to introduce Swift Actors to you.

 <br>
 <h3 style="color: #403F3F">Actors</h3>